Iz0ne/epic_game_jam_21/story.md

 Entre le tache il fait de pauses pour:
 - Fumer (et cramer sa cravatte)
-  - "Your not even able to hold a cicarette in your fingers.
-Your tie dies from 3rd degree burns."
+  - "You are not even able to hold a cicarette in your fingers.
+Your tie just died from 3rd degree burns."
 - Manger a midi (tâche sauche tomate)
   - "You just dropped noodles on your tie!
 Luckly you pad tie came with a complementary tie.
 Go to the bathroom and change yourself."
 - Aller à la toilette (Love yourself: tâche)